Getting Started with AST

 Test Plugins

-This is the component that enhances the security assessment of your application.
-They are created to customize the security testing by adding specific checks according to your requirements.
 Traceable provides some pre-defined plugins that are most commonly used in security assessments.
 These plugins use the vulnerability types that Traceable delivers out of the box.
 You can also create custom plugins that generate custom vulnerability types.
-While creating these custom plugins, you must define its logic using mutations, assertions, and other attributes.
-For more information on these plugins, see Test and Custom Plugins.
+While creating these custom plugins, you must define their logic using mutations, assertions, and other attributes.
+For more information, see Plugins.

 Runners